adrybakov/wulfric/docs/source/user-guide/module/detailed.rst

 Detailed guides
 ***************

-For the detailed guides on each part of the Wulfric, please refer to the following pages
+For the detailed guides on each part of the wulfric, please refer to the following pages

 .. toctree::